metatensor/metatensor/docs/src/reference/operations/creation/empty_like.rst

 empty_like
 ==========

-.. autofunction:: equistore.empty_like
+.. autofunction:: metatensor.empty_like

-.. autofunction:: equistore.empty_like_block
+.. autofunction:: metatensor.empty_like_block